tjcsl/ion/docs/developing/oauth.rst

 You can use the `simple-oauth2 <https://github.com/lelylan/simple-oauth2>`_ library to perform authentication.
 Below is some sample code.

+**Note**: This code will not work out of the box.
+Read the comments carefully to determine how to integrate it into your application.

 .. code-block:: javascript

     var simpleoauth2 = require("simple-oauth2");